benjones/presenterMode/README.md

 ## User Manual

 The UI is pretty basic.
-When you open it, it will open the "picker window" and trigger Macos's screen sharing picker widget in the menu bar.
+When you open it, it will open the "picker window" and trigger Macos's screen sharing picker widget in the menu bar.  **Note, Apple has chanced the UI of the sharing picker in MacOS 15, so it will look different!**

 From the screen sharing widget, you can select a window, app, or display to share.
 When you select a window, it will open Presenter Mode's mirror window which will show the live content from the window you're sharing.
 You can switch between windows/apps/displays using the menubar widget.